shih-han-chang/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-Homework-3/README.md

 ## Hardware
   Use Linux with PyTorch to train this model
-  -PyTorch >= 1.1.
+  - PyTorch >= 1.1.
-  -Python >= 3.6.
+  - Python >= 3.6.
-  -tensorboardX
+  - tensorboardX
-  -Other common packages.
+  - Other common packages.

 ## Dataset
   * The training data have 1349 images with a target file in COCO annotations format.
   * The test data have 100 images.

 ## Training model
-  * First download the fc-reduced VGG-16 PyTorch base network weights at: https://s3.amazonaws.com/amdegroot-models/vgg16_reducedfc.pth
+  * First download the weights from here https://drive.google.com/file/d/1vaDqYNB__jTB7_p9G6QTMvoMDlGkHzhP/view
-  * To train SSD using the train script simply specify the parameters listed in train.py as a flag or manually change them.
+  * To train YOLACT using the train script simply specify the parameters listed in train.py as a flag or manually change them.
-    - python train.py
+    - python train.py --config=res101_custom_config
-## Test SSD
+## Evalution
   * To evaluate a trained network:
-    - python test.py
+    - python eval.py --trained_model=res101_custom_100000.pth
   * Then, it will generate a.json file with test result